 Never forget that when God gives you the assignment to build,

 He partners perfectly with you to not just start something but also finish something.
 Nehemiah started the wall and he also finished the wall.
 He successfully led others to participate in this monumental assignment, because he knew how to partner with God.
 As you step into your assignment, realize this is a divine partnership.
 You are not alone and you are not without help.
 God will provide whatever you need to complete it.
 He will empower you with supernatural favor, wisdom, and strength to sustain you.
 He wants you to last and most importantly, He wants you to finish.
 Are you a person who starts things, but doesn’t finish them?
 If so, let’s ask the Lord for a change at the heart level.

 He wants to make a finisher out of you.

-We see from the choices of Nehemiah and those who partnered with him, that entire families, cities and nations were impacted from the decision of one man to arise and build.
+We see from the choices of Nehemiah and those who partnered with him, that entire families, cities, and nations were impacted by the decision of one man to arise and build.
 Are you being called to build or rebuild something as well?
 Do you need to rebuild the ruins of your family legacy?
-Are you called to reclaim lost generational blessings and to obtain a spiritual inheritance?
+Are you called to reclaim lost generational blessings and obtain a spiritual inheritance?
 Has the Holy Spirit called you to build in business, education, media, or elsewhere?